Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

 When we first get in touch with potential participants and begin to explain to them what we’re doing many will immediately assume we’re carrying out a survey over the phone.

-The go to response then is to tell us they haven’t got the time to take part or asking us to just send them our questions in an email, not realising the questions we want to ask aren’t actually a part of the research but instead a part of the recruitment process.
+The go-to response then is to tell us they haven’t got the time to take part or asking us to just send them our questions in an email, not realizing the questions we want to ask aren’t actually a part of the research but instead a part of the recruitment process.

 Even when we’re given time to explain, it usually takes a detailed explanation to communicate exactly what it is that we’re doing.